Sangeetasaini08/tax-calculator-main/README.md

 After entering your information, click on the "Calculate Tax" button to view your estimated tax liability.

 **<h2>Technologies Used**</h2>
-**HTML**: Used for structuring the web page and input forms.
+*HTML: Used for structuring the web page and input forms.
-**CSS**: Used for styling and layout of the web page.
+*CSS: Used for styling and layout of the web page.
-**JavaScript**: Used for implementing the tax calculation logic and user interactions.
+*JavaScript: Used for implementing the tax calculation logic and user interactions.

 **<h2> Screenshots:</h2>**